 Identity providers are used to provide a method for authenticating access to Keyfactor Command.
-Keyfactor Command directly supports two possible identity providers:
+Keyfactor Command supports Microsoft Active Directory and open authorization (OAuth) 2.0 compliant identity providers with a complete implementation of the OpenID Connect (OIDC) protocol.
+Keyfactor Command has been tested with the following identity providers: